 Breakfast sweet potatoes are gonna turn your breakfast game upside down.
 They’re baked sweet potatoes topped with yogurt and granola and maple syrup.
 Um, yum.

 These breakfast sweet potatoes make rolling out of bed a whole lot more enticing.
 Drizzled with maple-spiced yogurt and sprinkled with granola, this breakfast is satisfying as heck and really quite healthy, too.
 We’re even willing to bet this breakfast will banish your midmorning grumblies and grunchies.–Angie Zoobkoff

-Breakfast Sweet Potatoes Recipe
+Breakfast Sweet Potatoes

 - Quick Glance

 - 45 M

 - 2 small sweet potatoes (about 1 lb), scrubbed and halved lengthwise

 - 1 tablespoon olive oil